zeus-fyi/zeus/zeus/iris_programmable_proxy/README.md

 This is a guide to help you set up your own programmable proxy for the Iris Load Balancer.

 Prerequisites: You'll need to generate an API key from the access panel if you don't have an existing one.

-QuickNode marketplace customers will use an SSO link from QuickNode and be directed to their load balancing stored endpoints table, you'll then be able to generate an API key from the access panel.
-QuickNode users will also have their endpoints automatically registered with the load balancer.

 ![accessPanel](https://github.com/zeus-fyi/zeus/assets/17446735/c54a01e0-91fa-48a0-9fba-ff55050848eb)